Please send Calendar items to Randy Schwartz.

 The Annual Meeting and Exposition of the National Council of Teachers of Mathematics always includes several presentations and workshops on incorporating mathematics history into elementary and secondary school classrooms.

-Week of July 18, 2016: History and Pedagogy of Mathematics Satellite Conference of ICME, Montpellier, France
+July 18-22, 2016: History and Pedagogy of Mathematics Satellite Conference of ICME, Montpellier, France

-The International Study Group for History and Pedagogy of Mathematics quadrennial Satellite Conference (HPM 2016) of the International Conference on Mathematical Education (ICME-13) will most likely be held the week of July 18, 2014, at the Institut de Recherche sur l'Enseignement des Mathematiques (IREM), Universite Montpellier 2, France.
-Watch for exact dates and details of HPM 2016 in the HPM Newsletter, also available at the WordPress website.
+The International Study Group for History and Pedagogy of Mathematics quadrennial Satellite Conference (HPM 2016) of the International Conference on Mathematical Education (ICME-13) will be held Mon.-Fri., July 18-22, 2014, at the Institut de Recherche sur l'Enseignement des Mathematiques (IREM), Universite Montpellier 2, France.
+Watch for details of HPM 2016 in the HPM Newsletter, also available at the WordPress website.

 July 24-31, 2016: International Congress on Mathematical Education, Hamburg, Germany

-The 13th quadrennial International Congress on Mathematics Education (ICME-13) will be held July 24-31 at the University of Hamburg, Germany.
-This conference always includes sessions on using the history of mathematics in teaching mathematics.
+The 13th quadrennial International Congress on Mathematics Education (ICME-13) will be held at the University of Hamburg, Germany.
+Proposals for papers must be submitted via the ICME-13 website between Sep.
+1 and Oct.
+1, 2015.

 Summer 2017: 25th quadrennial International Congress of History of Science, Technology, and Medicine, Rio de Janeiro, Brazil